Roopa Ganguly: Acting career

-Ganguly was enjoined by Ramaprasad Banik to appear for a look test for the female lead in his Bengali TV series Muktabandha (1987).
-After she appeared for the look test, Samaresh Majumdar, the screenplay writer of the TV series considered her to be imperfect for the role.
-The role being that of a call girl, Majumdar wanted an attractive actress to portray it.
-He suggested Banik to find another actress other than Ganguly whom he considered to be dowdy.
-Majumdar was requested to meet Ganguly once again.
-This time Ganguly appeared charming and attractive, and was finalized to portray the female lead.
-Her performance in the series was appreciated.
 She accepted a role opposite Chiranjeet Chakraborty in Prabhat Roy's Bengali film Prateek (1988).
 Roy's next venture was Agnitrishna (1989) that once again saw Chiranjeet Chakraborty essaying the male protagonist Abhijit suffering from pyrophobia.
 Roy cast Ganguly as the female lead opposite Chakraborty.
 She had to enact the role of the doctor who treats the protagonist.
 The film failed to win critical favour while Ganguly's performance was critically acclaimed.
 She also accepted another role opposite Chakraborty in Biresh Chatterjee's Bengali film Tufan (1989).
 The film was a major financial success.
 She featured in Mrinal Sen's much acclaimed Hindi Film Ek Din Achanak (1989) and Basu Chatterjee's Hindi film Kamla Ki Maut (1989).